 There is a CDP-Choline specific study focussing on cognitive effects in adult women.
 It did report an improvement in attention shown by a reduction of omission and commission errors after ingestion of CDP-Choline.
 However, this is only a single study, so it warrants replication before the results can be fully trusted.

-CDP-Choline as part of the Queal Boost
+CDP-Choline as part of the Queal Flow

-As explained above, adding CDP-Choline to the Queal Boost is more of a preventative and protective addition than an active compound.
+As explained above, adding CDP-Choline to the Queal Flow is more of a preventative and protective addition than an active compound.
 Bio-neurological research suggests using CDP-Choline as a prodrug for Choline and Uridine can have significant neuroprotective effects.
 There is also some early research suggesting some enhanced learning effects, though the efficacy of these claims are as of yet untested.